Parks & Recreation Coalition of Brookhaven (PARC)

 - provides a cooperative forum as an umbrella for all Brookhaven park groups to discuss various issues of common concern, share experiences, encourage volunteerism and find common ground.
 Includes Community Gardens, Brookhaven Bike Alliance and Brookhaven Tree Conservancy

-- supported by Brookhaven P&R, PW/Stormwater and Comm Dev/Arborists and CoB Sustainability.
+- supported by Brookhaven P&R, PW/Stormwater, Facilities, Comm Dev/Arborists and CoB Sustainability.
 We are also assisted by Park Pride to develop and improve the organization of our groups and the overall health of our parks and greenspaces.

 - look for monthly Bird Walks at MCP